Rohitpal0123/weatherApp/README.md

 # Weather Application

 This Weather Application is built using React with Vite, providing a fast and efficient development experience.
-It features user registration, login, and the ability to view weather data.
+It has features such as **user registration, login, and the ability to view and log live weather data based on city** .
 The application ensures a seamless user experience with persistent sessions and protected routes.

-## React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Features

-- **User Registration and Login**: Securely register and log in users.
+- **User Management(Register and Login)**: Securely register and LogIn users.
 User data is stored using a JSON server.
-- **Weather Data Display**: Fetch and display weather data for various locations.
+- **Live weather data**: Fetch and display weather data for various locations using third party API openweather.
+  - It will Log these 5 details: **City, Temperature, Pressure, Humidity, Wind Speed and Wind Degree**
+  - And auto-retrieve data after every 2 seconds
 - **Persistent User Sessions**: User sessions are maintained even after the page is refreshed, ensuring a seamless experience.
 - **Protected Routes**: Some routes are accessible only to authenticated users, enhancing the application's security.